freeCodeCamp/freeCodeCamp/guide/english/blockchain/index.md

 The words block and chain were used separately in Satoshi Nakamoto's original paper, but were eventually popularized as a single word, blockchain, by 2016.
 The term blockchain 2.0 refers to new applications of the distributed blockchain database, first emerging in 2014.
 The Economist described one implementation of this second-generation programmable blockchain as coming with "a programming language that allows users to write more sophisticated smart contracts, thus creating invoices that pay themselves when a shipment arrives or share certificates which automatically send their owners dividends if profits reach a certain level."

-As of 2016, blockchain 2.0 implementations continue to require an off-chain oracle to access any "external data or events based on time or market conditions to interact with the blockchain."
+As of 2016, blockchain 2.0 implementations continue to require an off-chain oracle to access any "external data or events based on time or market conditions to interact with the blockchain.
+End"

 #### Sources
 1. [Bettina Warburg, "How the blockchain will radically transform the economy", *TED Talks*, December 8, 2016](https://youtu.be/RplnSVTzvnU?t=213)